George III of Georgia: Biography

 There seemed to be no end to the war between George III and atabeg Eldiguz.
 But the belligerents were exhausted to such an extent that Eldiguz proposed an armistice.
 George had no choice but to make peace.
 He restored Ani to its former rulers, the Shaddadids, who became his vassals.
 The Shaddadids, ruled the town for about 10 years, but in 1174 King George took the Shahanshah ibn Mahmud as a prisoner and occupied Ani once again.
 Ivane Orbeli, was appointed governor of the town.
 Throughout this period, the Georgian army was swelling with Armenian volunteers, enthusiastically participating in the Iiberation of their country.

 Fresco of George III from the Kintsvisi Monastery.

 In 1177 George III was confronted by a rebellious faction of nobles.
 The rebels intended to dethrone George in favor of the king's fraternal nephew, Demna, who was considered by many to be a legitimate royal heir of his murdered father, David V. Demna's cause was little but a pretext for the nobles, led by the pretender's father-in-law, the amirspasalar ("high constable") Ivane Orbeli, to weaken the crown.
 George III was able to crush the revolt and embarked on a crackdown campaign on the defiant aristocratic clans; Ivane Orbeli was put to death and the surviving members of his family were driven out of Georgia.
 Demna, castrated and blinded on his uncle's order, did not survive the mutilation and soon died in prison.
 Once the rebellion was suppressed and the pretender eliminated, George went ahead to co-opt his daughter Tamar into government with him and crowned her as co-ruler in 1178.
 By doing so, the king attempted to preempt any dispute after his death and legitimize his line on the throne of Georgia.
 At the same time, he raised men from the Kipchaks as well as from the gentry and unranked classes to keep the dynastic aristocracy away from the center of power.

-He died in 1184, and was succeeded Tamar.
+He died in 1184, and was succeeded by Tamar.
 He was buried at Gelati Monastery, western Georgia.